 You’re short of breath, your arm muscles are burning, and under your feet is nothing but thin air.
 Do you like the idea of scaling a rock face, even if you have little or no climbing experience?
-If so, we recommend our three via ferratas, all located in the Pontresina region.
+If so, we recommend our four via ferratas, all located in the Pontresina region.

 The Piz Trovat (3,146 m) lies close to the summit station of the Diavolezza cable car (2,978 m).
 Two different via ferratas lead up this dramatic rock pinnacle.
 One is graded K2/K3 (low/medium difficulty); the other is graded K5/K6 – very difficult, suitable only for experienced climbers.
 A walk of about 20 minutes leads to the start.
 At first there is just one route, which splits in two about half-way up, just before a suspension footbridge.
 The special feature of the via ferratas at the Piz Trovat is the high-altitude alpine setting: the views of the Piz Palü, draped with glaciers, are truly breathtaking.